top of page

 My Approach and Style

 Part of being human means we will go through difficult experiences.
 Some of these experiences, in particular, may leave us feeling overwhelmed and challenge us beyond what we have the tools to cope with.
 Whether it's a single significant event or a series of ongoing smaller events, over time this can have a negative impact on our mental and emotional wellbeing.
 These experiences can be defined as traumatic.
-Traumatic experiences often leave us feeling unsafe in the world and in relationships make being open and vulnerable much harder.
-As a trauma-informed psychotherapist, I'm aware of the impact trauma can have on a person's sense of self and in their relationships.
-I am knowledgeable about using appropriate tools and strategies to manage and undo the impact of trauma without re-traumatizing the client.
+Traumatic experiences often leave us feeling unsafe in the world and in relationships making being open and vulnerable much harder.

 My Passion for Social and Systemic Justice: